System Design Space

 Open material

-SLI/SLO for data platform
+SLI/SLO for the data platform

 Data speed